-At Kinsta, we pride ourselves on delivering the highest operational security standards for WordPress hosting solutions.
+At Kinsta, we pride ourselves on delivering the highest operational security standards for hosting solutions.
 This includes implementing the latest security updates, continuous uptime monitoring, automatic backups, and active and passive measures to stop any attack in its tracks.

 Bottom line: your site is monitored and secured 24/7.